navarrotech/pg-express/README.md

 )
 ```

-This is just the intial commit, there is much more to come!
+This is just the intial version, there is much more to come!